Art Business Strategy: 3 Things Every Professional Needs to Know

 - Combine the values of cost and time

 I really encourage artists to change their mindset.
 You see, most people want to know “how to sell my work.”
-But I challenge you to see this a bit differently.
+But I challenge you to consider a different business strategy with a change in perspective.
 That is, think about it in terms of developing collectors of your work.
 You do this by building relationships with people.
 Think, for example, about the emotional connection you have to your own art.
 Or even the art you have from others.
 People collect art because they have some emotional tie to it, whether they can define it or not.
 So, you want to find people who feel an emotional connection to your work.

 This is more than just posting your work on Instagram and getting a lot of “likes.”
 It’s meeting people, showing them what you do, getting to know them, and letting them get to know you.
 Now an investment has been made.
-I also encourage building relationships for the sake of collaboration and getting involved.
+I also encourage using the specific business strategy of building relationships for the sake of collaboration and getting involved.
 I expanded on this more at workshop about art business that I conducted last year.
 Here is a link to that part of the transcription regarding the topic of building your market through relationships.

 This is a really big opportunity.
 I am drawing your attention to it because not all artists think about this option.
 To be clear, when I say the “print market,” I’m talking about scanning and printing your artwork.
 We are a frame and print shop.
 That means that we scan your work – photography, paintings, illustrations, etc. – and then print it for you.
 It can be printed on paper, mounted, and framed.
 Or there is the giclee option where we print your work on canvas.
 Actually, there are plenty more options too.
-Our customers use these services to sell their artwork online, in art shows, and much more.
+Our customers incorporate these services into their art business strategy for selling their artwork online, in art shows, and much more.

 Furthermore, this can be part of keeping your art sales sustainable.
 There are so many options here with a broad range of price points as well.
 We’ve laid out the basics of our pricing structure here.
 You no doubt have questions that apply to your specific situation.
 Just give us a call at 615-815-6015 and let’s discuss your scanning and printing needs.
-Even if it’s something you’ve never thought about doing before, we’re happy to tell you more about it and what we’ve done to help other artists like you to become thriving professionals in the art business.
+Even if it’s something you’ve never thought about doing before, we’re happy to tell you more about it and what we’ve done to help other artists like you to become thriving professionals with a solid art business strategy.